steadylearner/Rust-Full-Stack/README.md

 2. Then, you define methods only what you want to use from it in Rust.

-You can see that what really work is **js!** and you can do the same without those **Service**.
-They are there just to make them reusable as it is in other **Service** modules in [Yew].

-We will take care of it later with more details.

-and You can easily suppose that **https://unpkg.com/ccxt"** in **index.html** help you to use the NPM modules in the global scope of **JavaScript** in browser.
+If you read the source code, you can easily suppose that **unpkg** in **index.html** help you to use the NPM modules in the global scope of **JavaScript** in browser.

 It is not sufficient to find what happens here.

-So you may visit the https://unpkg.com/ccxt and you will find that it relocates you to **ccxt.browser.js** file and there are parts
+So you may visit the https://unpkg.com/ccxt and you will find that it relocates you to **ccxt.browser.js** file.
+Then, there are parts

 ```js
 /*  A entry point for the browser bundle version.
 This gets compiled by: